ckaznocha/axosoft-python/README.md

         Update a release

-        The first argument is the resource type you want to update The second argument is the id of the resource you are updating The third arguments is a dictionary containing all the fields of you resource
+        The first argument is the resource type you want to update The second argument is the ID of the resource you are updating The third arguments is a dictionary containing all the fields of your resource
         """
         r = axosoft_client.update('releases', r['id'], payload={'name': 'testRelease', 'release_type': {'id': 1}})